LeoVS09/halojs/README.md

 ### Cycles support

-HaloJS support regular for loops and if statements inside of components.
+HaloJS supports regular for loops and if statements inside of components.

 ```tsx
 export const App = () => <>